-- -- What specifically are we looking for?
-Why is it relevant to the assassination? - -- What specific headquarters or agency originated the document or record in question, and to whom were they addressed?
-(Assassination researchers are sometimes prone to throw around terms like "military intelligence" and "Army intelligence" without much regard for the fact that these are generic terms that could refer to any of several different intelligence units or activities, each of which probably has its own separate records.) - -- Where has the document previously been located, if known?
+- -- What specifically should we be looking for?
+Why is it relevant to the assassination? - -- What specific headquarters or agency originated the document or record in question, and to whom was it addressed?
+(Assassination researchers are sometimes prone to throw around terms like "military intelligence" and "Marine G-2" without much regard for the fact that these could refer to any of several different intelligence units or activities.) - -- Where has the document previously been located, if known?
 What files did it come from?
-For example, a copy of the message sent by 4th Army in San Antonio to Strike Command on the evening of the assassination was uncovered in an ONI file.
+Who might have received copies of it?
+For example, a copy of the message concerning oOwald sent by 4th Army in San Antonio to Strike Command on the evening of the assassination was uncovered in an ONI file.
 (We found the same message, by the way, in the PTC microfilm files.) - -- Is the document in question part of a permanent record collection that is still even known to exist?
 And, if so, WHERE?